-Traffic Calming Speed Humps and Speed Cushions
+Traffic Calming in Québec: Speed Humps and Speed Cushions

+Catherine Berthod and Carole Leclerc

-Catherine Berthod, Engineer and Urban Planner Ministère des Transports du Québec
+Ministère des Transports du Québec, Québec G1R 5H1, Canada

-Presentation prepared for the session on How To Encourage the Safe Coexistence of Different Modes of Transportation

-2011 Annual Conference of the Transportation Association of Canada in Edmonton, Alberta

-Summary

-Speed management is an essential tool in ensuring the improved safety of users of urban roads, particularly vulnerable users.
+Abstract: Speed management is an essential tool in ensuring the improved safety of users of urban roads, particularly vulnerable users.
 It relies on several measures: awareness campaigns, speed control, as well as the development and operation of the road infrastructure.

-Municipalities are increasingly resorting to the development of traffic calming measures.
-They are facing numerous questions concerning the installation and effectiveness of traffic calming measures but are unable to easily find answers in French-language documentation.

-To respond to this need, the ministère des Transports du Québec has begun publishing a series of fact sheets on a variety of traffic calming measures including: speed humps and speed cushions, raised crosswalks and intersections, neckdowns (curb extensions at intersections), the reduction of the width of streets, centre islands and chicanes.
+Municipalities in Québec are increasingly resorting to the development of traffic calming measures, and are facing numerous questions concerning their installation and their effectiveness.
+To respond to this need, the ministère des Transports du Québec (Québec Department of Transport) has begun publishing a series of fact sheets on a variety of traffic calming measures, including speed humps and speed cushions, raised crosswalks and intersections, neckdowns, centre islands and chicanes.
 A general fact sheet introduces all of the measures and notably outlines the procedure for pre-implementation analysis.
 Each fact sheet dedicated to an individual measure outlines the implementation context, advantages and disadvantages, geometric characteristics, effectiveness at reducing speed, and maintenance requirements, including winter maintenance.

-The presentation will introduce the first two published fact sheets: the general fact sheet and the fact sheet on speed humps and speed cushions.
-The fact sheets as well as examples of measures implemented in municipalities are available on the ministère des Transports website at www.mtq.gouv.qc.ca under Partenaires - Municipalités - Sécurité routière.
+Two fact sheets are already published: the general fact sheet and the fact sheet on speed humps and speed cushions.
+The fact sheets as well as examples of measures implemented in municipalities are available on the ministère's web site under Partenaires-Municipalités-Sécurité routière.

-Speed control is a key factor in road safety.
-It is for this reason that the ministère hopes to support municipal initiatives related to the use of traffic calming measures.
-By publishing these fact sheets, stakeholders will have easy access to pertinent information as well as concrete examples to help them design the solution best suited to each situation.
-The fact sheet on neckdowns (curb extensions at intersections) will be available shortly.

-Traffic Calming

-Speed Humps and Speed Cushions
+Key words: Traffic calming, speed management, road safety, urban streets, speed humps.

-1. Traffic calming
+1. Introduction

-The definition used by the Transportation Association of Canada (see reference 2) is based on the Institute of Transportation Engineers' work with traffic calming: Traffic calming is the combination of mainly physical measures that reduce the negative effects of motor vehicle use, alter driver behaviour and improve conditions for non-motorized street users.
+The definition used by the Transportation Association of Canada [1] is based on the Institute of Transportation Engineers' work with traffic calming: "Traffic calming is the combination of mainly physical measures that reduce the negative effects of motor vehicle use, alter driver behaviour and improve conditions for non-motorized street users".

 Traffic calming measures aim primarily to reduce the speed of drivers in urban areas, but can also be used to meet traffic reduction objectives.
-Benefits are apparent on multiple levels: speed control not only contributes to increased road safety, but also to better coexistence for all users, a better quality of life for residents and more user-friendly neighbourhoods, which in turn promotes active transportation.
+Benefits are apparent on multiple levels: speed control not only contributes to increase road safety, but also to better coexistence for all users, a better quality of life for residents and more user-friendly neighbourhoods, which in turn promotes active transportation.